memfreeme/memfree/README.md

 ## Update

+- **2024-07-31**: Improving the quality of indexing Twitter content
+- **2024-07-30**: Support Indexing of web pages that require login.
 - **2024-07-28**: Support one command Embedding Service with fly.io
 - **2024-07-26**: Support AI Search with Twitter Content
 - **2024-07-25**: Support Rerank to get better answer when hybrid search